 Delving deeper into DNS, we have DNS records.
 This is where a URL is saved with a corresponding IP address, which we then use to connect to the website in question.
 There are numerous DNS record types, including A, CNAME, ALIAS, and URL records.
-We will be covering CNAME and ALIAS records in detail throughout this guide.
+We will be covering CNAME and ALIAS records in detail throughout this guide – as well as the key differences between CNAME and ALIAS records.

 NOTE – A subdomain is a prefix attached to a domain name.
 For example, help.fasthosts.co.uk is a subdomain, and fasthosts.co.uk is the domain.
 Subdomains are, therefore, used to divide up different sections of your website for easier browsing and categorisation.